FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 The menu-items that use these programs are marked <u>deprecated</u> and will be removed in a next release.</br>

 <h3>5.
 Wish to see thumbnails of raw image files?</h3>
 Of course you do.
-What you need is a "raw codec", usually available for free from camera manufacturer.
+What you need is a "raw codec", usually available for free from the camera manufacturer.
 The best I've found so far is "FastPictureViewer codec" (from <a href="http://www.fastpictureviewer.com/codecs/">here</a>).
 It is very fast, covers many raw formats and is free for personal use.<br>
 <a href="Readme Using Codecs.txt"><b>Readme Using Codecs.txt</b></a>
 <br>
 <br>

 That's all you need.
-And when new ExifTool or GUI version is available, you only need to repeat process as described above.<br>
+And when a new ExifTool or GUI version is available, you only need to repeat process as described above.<br>
 <br>

 <a name="gui_screen"><img src="ExifToolGUI_V652_files/gui_screen.jpg"></a><br>